Digging in or Stepping out? Customer Acquisition vs Customer Retention5 Feb 2024

 If you are logging your customer transactions through your CRM, if is fairly easy to identify their areas of interest.
 One great way of helping both yourself and your customer is when it comes to new product development.
 Once you have spotted your target audience, you can invite clients to trial beta versions of new features.
 This involves your customers in helping determine the trajectory of your product.
 Doing this means that you are providing actual solutions for customer problems, rather than what you think might be an issue.
 Here at OpenCRM we have successfully involved clients in projects such as the integration with Zapier when this was at the trial stage.

 Customer Acquisition and Customer Retention: A Common Focus

 Whilst most of the points outlined above relate to either customer acquisition or customer retention strategies, many other aspects are relevant to both scenarios.

 Given how often I say this one, I think I must sound like a stuck record, but log your interactions!
 Use the Activities function to record all your meetings, calls and tasks related to your work.
 It all adds to the bigger picture so your business can best serve your customers.
 Use email integration to capture all your relevant emails into your CRM.
 These factors offer transparency within your business, so anyone dealing with that client has access to their full history.
 It puts you in a great place when it comes to looking after that customer.

 Prevent Sales Prevention

 Wherever you are at with your business, you will always want to keep planting new seeds (customer acquisition) as well as nurturing those blossoming flowers (customer retention).
-Make sure your new and repeat business revenue streams ticking over.
+Make sure your new and repeat business revenue streams are ticking over.